 Spotting the Northern Lights is becoming one of the most popular bucket list adventures.
-Consequently more travellers are visiting Scandinavian countries in the hope of catching a glimpse of the Aurora Borealis.
+Consequently more travellers are visiting the Scandinavian countries and Iceland in the hope of catching a glimpse of the Aurora Borealis.
 This natural phenomenon is as fascinating as it is beautiful.
 We’ve collected ten of the most interesting facts about the Northern Lights.

 1. Aurora is the Roman goddess of dawn and Boreas is the Greek term for the north wind, hence the name Aurora Borealis.

 2. The International Space Station sits at the same altitude as the Northern Lights meaning astronauts can see the lights from the side.

 3. There are also the Southern Lights which offer a similar visual display.
 However due to their location over places with not much land mass, such as South Georgia island, New Zealand and the Falkland Islands, they are not as popular.